-If the family share of the rent is to increase:
+If the family share of the rent is to increase, the increase generally will be effective on the first of the month following 30 days' notice to the family.

-- The increase generally will be effective on the first of the month following 30 calendar days' notice to the family. - If a family fails to report a change within the required time frames or fails to provide all required information within the required time frames, the increase will be applied retroactively to the date it would have been effective had the information been provided on a timely basis.
+If a family fails to report a change within the required time frame or fails to provide all required information within the required time frame, the increase will be applied to the first day of the month following the date of the change leading to the interim reexamination of family income.
 The family will be responsible for any overpaid subsidy and may be offered a repayment agreement in accordance with the policies in Chapter 16.